 Smokey and the Bandit III (1983)

 At BestRide, we put Smokey and the Bandit right up there with Citizen Kane as a classic example of American filmmaking.
 Smokey and the Bandit II is sort of passable, if it shows up unedited on cable on a rainy Sunday afternoon.
-Smokey and the Bandit III is a flaming shipwreck of a movie that should’ve been the defendant in a class action lawsuit filed by everyone who’s ever had to see it.
+Smokey and the Bandit III is a dumpster fire of a movie that should’ve been the defendant in a class action lawsuit filed by everyone who’s ever had to see it.
 The third-gen Pontiac Trans Am is heavily featured in all its 1980s-era glory, just as forgettable as the movie in which it stars.

 The Last Chase (1981)